Passport, Visa, and Residence Permit

 Things to take along

-Don't forget your passport, visa, airline ticket, a major credit or debit card, and a sufficient amount of money in cash to cover immediate expenses upon arrival.
+Don't forget your passport, airline ticket, a major credit or debit card, and a sufficient amount of money in cash to cover immediate expenses upon arrival.
 A dozen extra passport-type photos may come in handy.
 We recommend that you carry important names and telephone numbers (such as AIT staff phone numbers and campus address) with you in your carry-on luggage.

 It is important that you bring an ample supply of any medicine you frequently use.
 Take shoes and clothes appropriate for all seasons.
 Apartments come completely furnished with such things as furniture, sheets, towels, kitchenware, etc. Clothes dryers are not used in Hungary.